AOMediaCodec/av1-spec/annex.e.decoder.model.md

 }
 ~~~~~

-The Decoder needs to know the number of decoded frames in the BufferPool in order to determine the presentation delay for the first frame.
+The decoder needs to know the number of decoded frames in the BufferPool in order to determine the presentation delay for the first frame.
 A buffer is un-assigned if both DecoderRefCount [ i ] is equal to 0, and PlayerRefCount [ i ] is equal to 0.

 ~~~~~ c